VCityTeam/UD-SV/Doc/Devel/Needs/Definitions.md

 ### Associative entity
 A reference between city object(s) and document(s)

-### Media metadata:
+### Document metadata:
-These metadata depend on the media and on the quantity of information available in and about this media.
-Media metadata and the associated information model are described in [Sam16]
+These metadata depend on the document and on the quantity of information available in and about this document.
+Document metadata and the associated information model are described in [Sam16]

 ### Region of a city model:
 Refer to [CityGML definition of LandUse](https://portal.opengeospatial.org/files/?artifact_id=16675)